Kritarth200482/smart-recipe-generator/README.md

 2. Calculates match score based on percentage of matched ingredients
 3. Checks for ingredient substitutions
 4. Filters by dietary preferences and user filters
-5. Returns recipes sorted by match score (highest first)
+5. Computes a blended score that considers how many recipe ingredients you can cover and how many of your inputs are used
-6. Only shows recipes with ≥50% ingredient match
+6. Surfaces any recipe with at least one matching ingredient and a score ≥20%, prioritizing the best matches first

 ### Ingredient Recognition